The tourism industry, with its superior features, is considered a dynamic sector with bright futures.

 Iran is almost in the same group as Taiwan, Spain, Turkey, and Australia in electricity production.

-According to Iran statistics published in February 2017, more than 99% of Iranian villages had electricity.
-A case in which Iran is ahead of the rest of the world, and while according to the United Nations, the rural population with electricity in the world is about 76 percent, this figure has reached 99.7 percent in Iran.
+According to Iranian statistics published in February 2017, more than 99% of Iranian villages had electricity.
+A case in which Iran is ahead of the rest of the world and while according to the United Nations, the rural population with electricity in the world is about 76 percent, this figure has reached 99.7 percent in Iran.

 Water Situation in Iran

-Another effective aspect of increasing the levels of urbanization in Iran is the water situation in Iran.
+Another effective aspect of increasing urbanization in Iran is the water situation in Iran.
 Access to safe and hygienic water is essential for countries to have a good life.
-According to the Deputy Minister of Energy, about 63% of cities worldwide have a water supply system, which is close to 100% in Iran.
+According to the Deputy Minister of Energy, about 63% of cities worldwide have a water supply system, close to 100% in Iran.

-Accordingly, in 2018, equivalent to 1511 villages, with a population of 1.2 million people have benefited from safe and sustainable drinking water in Iran.
+Accordingly, in 2018, equivalent to 1511 villages with a population of 1.2 million have benefited from safe and sustainable drinking water in Iran.
 More than 85% of Iranian villages currently have access to drinking water.

 The Gas Supply Situation in Iran

-The Iran natural gas industry is the most revolutionary industry in Iran; Because all the development of this industry has been done after the revolution.
-Today, the gas industry is one of the most self-sufficient industries in Iran; So that most of the equipment used in the gas industry is supplied in the country.
+The Iran natural gas industry is the most revolutionary in Iran Because all the development of this industry has been done after the revolution.
+Today, the gas industry is one of the most self-sufficient industries in Iran, So most of the equipment used in the gas industry is supplied in the country.

-Currently, 1139 cities have gas, and gas supply has been done to 27 thousand 338 villages.
-97% of the country’s urban population and 82% of the rural community is under Iran’s natural gas network coverage.
-So that 93.6% of the total population has Iran natural gas network coverage.
+Currently, 1139 cities supply gas and gas to 27 thousand 338 villages.
+97% of the country’s urban population and 82% of the rural community are under Iran’s natural gas network coverage, so 93.6% of the total population has Iran’s natural gas network coverage.

 The Situation of Mobile Antennas in Iran

-There are more than 7 billion active mobile phones in the world, but the total number of devices connected to mobile networks, including objects, cars, and any other inhumane device, is close to 50 billion.
+There are more than 7 billion active mobile phones worldwide.
+Still, the total number of devices connected to mobile networks, including objects, cars, and other inhumane devices, is nearly 50 billion.

-So, for every 1076 people in the world, 1 BTS antenna is installed.
-This situation is better in developed countries; there is 1 BTS antenna for a smaller number of users, and vice versa in countries that are lagging in terms of mobile network development; Maybe 1 BTS antenna is installed for every few thousand people.
+So, for every 1076 people worldwide, one BTS antenna is installed.
+This situation is better in developed countries; there is 1 BTS antenna for fewer users, and vice versa in countries lagging in mobile network development.
+Maybe 1 BTS antenna is installed for every few thousand people.

-Mobile operators are continually trying to increase the number of BTS antennas and want more towers to be installed in cities, towns, and villages, and parallel with the growth of electricity, gas, and water networks.
+Mobile operators are continually trying to increase the number of BTS antennas and want more towers installed in cities, towns, and villages, parallel with the growth of electricity, gas, and water networks.

 Conclusion

-Basically, one of the most important uses of cities today is the provision of modern tourism services which has marked a new era in human social and cultural interactions.
+One of the most important uses of cities today is the provision of modern tourism services, which has marked a new era in human social and cultural interactions.

 Considering the high levels of urbanization in Iran can increase the number of foreign tourists entering Iran, which is good news for the country’s tourism industry and can give new life to this industry’s economic productivity.